borango/books-mono/manuscript/index.md

 ![](resources/title_page.png)

-# Eco Travel yourself
+# Eco Sailing

-on Foot, by Bicycle, Car or Sailboat
+ultimate freedom and 100% renewable resources

-Boran Gögetap and Flojito Stillnet
+Boran Gögetap

-This book is available at https://leanpub.com/eco-travel
+This book is available at https://leanpub.com/eco-sailing

 This version was published on x.y.z